Setaganga/Setaganga/README.md

 I have been programming for about 3 years and I've made a few games in robloxstudio with Roblox LUA and gamemakerstudio2 with GML Javascript for the Technology Student Association (TSA) extracurricular.

-For more information about what I can do, check out my Portfolio Repository!
+For more information about what I can do: check out my Portfolio Repository!

 You can contact me via my email at @nicholasjoren@gmail.com